Rigby-David/react-CRUD/README.md

 UpdatePage.js - fetches and displays appropriate item on load. the useEffect dependency array should account for changes in the URl id param. on submit update the item. on load, preload the form

 fetch-utils.js - fetches data table and user table data from SB
+--- we can destructure our response with const { data, error } = await client.from
+---will need a fetch for
+createBook() --
+getBooks() -- get data from table, select all updateBook(book, id) -- get data from table, update book, match to id, select a single book deleteBook(id) -- get data from table, delete, match to id, select single getBookById(id) -- data from table, select all, match to id, select single signUp() -- client.auth.signUp ({ email: email, password: password }) signIn(), and logout() -- client.auth.signOut()

 Item - renders a single item with r-r-d Link that takes the user to the item's UpdatePage